aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Create a custom cloud in Aiven |beta|
 =====================================

+A custom cloud is your own cloud infarstructre integrated with your Aiven organization (as opposed to an Aiven-managed infrastructure).
+Using a custom cloud in Aiven may be the optimal solution if you have specific business needs or project requirements, such as a strict regulatory compliance.
+With a custom cloud, you can manage your own infarstructure based on your expectations and tailor it to your budget.

 Learn how to add a :doc:`custom cloud </docs/platform/concepts/byoc>` to your Aiven organization, and check out how it works.

 .. important::